Levain Bakery Chocolate Chip Walnut Cookies

 Instructions

-• Separate dough into large balls and place on lightly colored cookie sheet lined with parchment paper.
+• Using a #20 cookie scoop (1/3 cup of dough) scoop dough into balls (about 4 ounces) and place on cookie sheet lined with parchment paper.
 I weighted mine each at 4 ounces (equal to about a heaping large cookie scoop).
-Place 4-6 cookies max on a parchment lined cookie sheet
+Place 4-6 cookies max.

 • Bake for 10-12 minutes or until golden brown on the top.
 Let them rest for at least 10 minutes to set.